Last Updated on

 A great cold treat for a hot summer night in these 2 fresh fruit sorbet.

-We have been having one of those summers where even the nights are hot and humid and we have really been really into frozen treats.
-We have had some deliciously creamy treats and some adult popsicles, but we haven’t had any fruity treats.
-We knew we could make some delicious fresh fruit sorbets that would be a refreshing cold treat that would be sure to beat the heat for us, too!
+We have been having one of those summers where even the nights are hot and we have really been really into frozen treats.
+Of course, we have had some deliciously creamy treats and some adult popsicles, but we haven’t had any fruity treats.
+Similarly, we knew we could make some delicious fresh fruit sorbets that would be a refreshing cold treat.
+It would be sure to beat the heat for us, too!

-We got in some of their premium syrups to try out right when we were thinking about making some sorbets for dessert on one of the recent hot nights we were dealing with.
+We got in some of their premium syrups to try out right when we were thinking about making some sorbets for dessert.
+This of course was on one of the recent hot nights we were dealing with.
 One of the syrups was Amoretti’s Boysenberry syrup, which we thought would work really well with fresh watermelon.

-Our second sorbet, the Blackberry Lavender Violet Sorbet was inspired by one of our recent cocktails, The Brandy and Blackberry Lavender Shrub, which was where we first discovered the wonderful combination that is blackberry and lavender.
-For the Blackberry Lavender Violet Sorbet, we started by freezing some fresh blackberries then mixing in Amoretti’s Lavender Violet syrup and fresh squeezed lemon juice in the food processor.
+Our second sorbet, the Blackberry Lavender Violet Sorbet was inspired by one of our recent cocktails, The Brandy and Blackberry Lavender Shrub.
+In Which, we first discovered the wonderful combination that is blackberry and lavender.
+For the Blackberry Lavender Violet fruit Sorbet, we started by freezing some fresh blackberries then mixing in Amoretti’s Lavender Violet syrup and fresh squeezed lemon juice in the food processor.

 - 4 oz blackberries, frozen

 - 1 cup watermelon, cut into 1/2 inch cubes, frozen

 Pre-freeze your fruit until you are ready to blend.

 In a food processor or blender, process fruit until they are small chunks and add in simple syrup and juice.